 |International Directory of Medievalists||Founded by FIDEM (Fédération Internationale des Instituts d'Etudes Médiévales) the International Directory of Medievalists enables users to search a database of medieval studies scholars in over 70 countries by name, field, country, and institution.|

 |International Medieval Bibliography||Provides a comprehensive, current bibliography of articles in journals and miscellany volumes (conference proceedings, essay collections or Festschriften) worldwide since 1967.
 The IMB includes the Bibliographie de Civilisation Médiévale, covering more than 40,000 monographs, initially focused on the Central Middle Ages with a gradual expansion to the Early and Late Middle Ages.|

 Note: some of the documents on this webpage are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader

-Additionally the following can act as a good starting point for discovering subject resources on the Internet (many of these are also found in MetaLib).
+The following can act as a good starting point for discovering subject resources on the Internet.

 The following resources constitute a selection of useful quick reference tools.